davepinch/pinchy.cc/content/topics/places/canals/montlake-cut/en.wikipedia.org.md

 ---
-title: "Montlake Cut (en.wikipedia.org)" crossed by: Montlake Bridge (en.wikipedia.org) cruise eastbound on the canal: Union Bay (Seattle) (en.wikipedia.org) cruise westbound on the canal: Portage Bay (en.wikipedia.org)
+title: "Montlake Cut (Wikipedia)" crossed by: Montlake Bridge (Wikipedia) cruise eastbound on the canal: Union Bay (Seattle) (Wikipedia) cruise westbound on the canal: Portage Bay (Wikipedia)
 excerpt: >-
   The **Montlake Cut** is the easternmost section of the [Lake Washington Ship Canal](/en.wikipedia.org/wiki/Lake_Washington_Ship_Canal/), which passes through the city of [Seattle](/en.wikipedia.org/wiki/Seattle/), linking [Lake Washington](/en.wikipedia.org/wiki/Lake_Washington/) to [Puget Sound](/en.wikipedia.org/wiki/Puget_Sound/).
-It opened in 1916 after 56 years of conversation and construction to create the manmade canal. part of: Lake Washington Ship Canal (en.wikipedia.org)
+It opened in 1916 after 56 years of conversation and construction to create the manmade canal. part of: Lake Washington Ship Canal (Wikipedia)
 related: Rower in Montlake Cut
 retrieved: 2024-01-06
 type: website